Grunkle Stan: Role in Gravity Falls

 Later on, he accepted Ford's invitation to come to Gravity Falls, Oregon, where Ford had taken up residence to study cryptozoology and supernatural phenomena.
 Outraged that Ford did not invite him to reconcile, but to flee with and hide one of the journals due to the world-threatening nature of the portal's designs, Stan fought Ford until they accidentally activated the portal and Ford fell in.
 After this, Stan assumed Ford's identity, faked his own death in a car crash, and for the next 30 years operated the Mystery Shack out of Ford's cabin, using it as a front for his efforts to restore the portal and bring Ford home.
 While watching over Dipper and Mabel for the summer, he succeeds in returning his brother.
 The brothers face challenges in reconciling their relationship while preparing for the impending "Weirdmageddon," an apocalyptic event foretold to be instigated by Bill Cipher, an extradimensional demon and the series' primary antagonist.

 During the apocalypse, Stan and an army of the series' characters rescue Ford, but Bill captures both brothers during an argument.
 To erase Bill from existence and stop the apocalypse, Stan agrees to change clothes with Ford so they can trick Bill—who is after a secret equation only Ford knows—into entering Stan's mind instead.
 As Ford begins erasing Stan's memory, Stan defeats Bill and finds that his purpose in life was to protect his family.
 After Gravity Falls returns to normal, Stan awakens without any memories, but his family and friends help revive them.
 On the last day of summer, Stan and Ford agree to live out their dream of sailing around the world to research more anomalies.
-Stan, now respected as a local hero, promotes his handyman Soos to the manager of the Mystery Shack, and he is last seen fighting an anomaly at sea with Ford aboard a ship dubbed the "Stan-O-War II", in reference to a marooned ship they claimed for themselves as children.
+Stan, now respected as a local hero, promotes his handyman Soos Ramirez to the manager of the Mystery Shack, and he is last seen fighting an anomaly at sea with Ford aboard a ship dubbed the "Stan-O-War II", in reference to a marooned ship they claimed for themselves as children.

 Character and concept

-Stan is based on Alex Hirsch's grandfather, also named Stan.
+As Dipper and Mabel Pines are based on series creator Alex Hirsch and his twin sister Ariel, respectively, Stan is based on their grandfather, also named Stan.
 Both share the characteristics of being big, barrel-chested men whose clothes have popped-undone buttons; both also wear a gold chain and gold rings.
-His title of "grunkle" (a contraction of "great uncle") was based on how Hirsch and his sister (themselves twins) would refer to their great aunt, "Graunty" Lois.
+His title of "grunkle" (a contraction of "great uncle") was based on how the Hirsch twins would refer to their great aunt, "Graunty" Lois.